I saw a bug while I was treating a patient the other day. I still can’t stop thinking about him.

 I’m normally very protective of my space and of my patients.
 How bad would it look if a patient were to see random bugs all over my supposed-to-be-clean clinic?
 Pretty bad.
 Very bad for business.
 So normally, I would smack that bug into its next life, hoping its soul would shunt itself into a newborn human being (preferably with a rich family).

-Plus, my patient didn’t even notice she was there, so I let her be her jolly, buggy self.
+My patient didn’t even notice she was there, so I let her be her jolly, buggy self.